Jolanrensen/KHomeAssistant/README.md

 # KHomeAssistant (WIP)
-Kotlin alternative to AppDaemon, an automation environment for Home Assistant.
+Kotlin alternative to AppDaemon, an automation environment and library for Home Assistant.

 Do you like Home Assistant and want to take automation to the next level?
+Do you want to create an Android application that needs to communicate with a Home Assistant instance?
 Have you tried AppDaemon but you found the typeless programming in Python to be a giant trial-and-error situation?
 Well, then KHomeAssistant is the library / add-on for you!